1894-S Barber dime: History

-In the first half of 1894, just 24 proofs of the Barber series dimes were manufactured at the San Francisco Mint.
+In the first half of 1894, 24 Barber dimes were struck as proofs at the San Francisco Mint.
 Why only 24 of the coins were minted is unknown.
 The superintendent of the San Francisco Mint is said to have had them minted as gifts for some important bankers.
 Another theory is that the mint's annual audit showed a discrepancy of $2.40, so the dimes were struck to compensate for this.
 Three of the dimes were said to have been given to the superintendent's daughter, who allegedly spent one on a dish of ice cream and sold the other two in the 1950s.
+An entry in A Guide Book of United States Coins has a notation that five coins were reserved for assay.

 Value

 Due to the rarity of the coin and the mysteries surrounding its past, the 1894-S dime is one of the most valuable coins produced in the United States.
 In the late 1990s, one of the remaining 1894-S dimes was bought for $825,000.
 Since then they have sold for $1,035,000 in 2005; $1.3 million also in 2005; and $1.9 million in 2007.
-At a January 7, 2016, auction by Heritage held during the Florida United Numismatists show, the finest known example, graded Proof 66 by Professional Coin Grading Service with a green Certified Acceptance Corp. sticker, sold for $1,997,500.
-In August 2019, another coin was sold at a Stacks Bowers Galleries auction in Chicago, Illinois, for $1,320,000.
-The buyer was Dell Loy Hansen, the owner of Major League Soccer team Real Salt Lake.
+At a January 7, 2016, auction held by Heritage Auctions during the Florida United Numismatists show, the finest known example, graded Proof 66 by Professional Coin Grading Service with a green Certified Acceptance Corporation sticker, sold for $1,997,500.
+In August 2019, another coin was sold at a Stack's Bowers Galleries auction in Chicago, Illinois, for $1,320,000.
+The buyer was Dell Loy Hansen, then the owner of Major League Soccer team Real Salt Lake.